Sea Life Park Hawaii: Activities

 Sea Life Park Hawaii is active in several conservation areas, including the release of adolescent green sea turtles that were hatched and raised at the park.
 To date, the park has actively release upwards of 17,000+ Hawaiian green sea turtles (Honu) around the Hawaiian Islands.

 In popular culture

-The park was used as a setting and featured in the 2004 film 50 First Dates.
+The park was used as a setting and featured in an episode of the show Sanford and Son, and in the 2004 film 50 First Dates.